pine64/blisp/README.md

 6. Put Pinecilv2_EN.bin (or selected language) into `tools/blisp/data/bl70x/`
 can delete all the rest of the Pinecilv2**.zip as it is not needed.

-7. Putting Pinecil V2 into Flasing Mode:
+7. Put Pinecil V2 into Flashing Mode:

       a.
 Hold the minus `(-)` button down first and Keep holding `(-)`.